NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-rabbit-prince.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-rabbit-prince"
 aliases: "The Rabbit Prince"
 source: "Pathfinder #190: The Choosing"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Key (Dex)  **Alignment** chaotic neutral  * * *  _The Rabbit Prince_ represents the unreliability of hand-to-hand combat, and how even cunning foes can lose to lucky novices.
+description: "**Suit** Key (Dex)  **Alignment** chaotic neutral  * * *  _The Rabbit
+  Prince_ represents the unreliability of hand-to-hand combat, and how even cunning foes can lose to lucky novices.
 As long as you have _The Rabbit Prince_ invested, it grants you a +1 status bonus to attack rolls you make as a readied action.  **Activate** `pf2:r` (fortune) envision  **Trigger** You miss a creature with a melee weapon Strike  **Frequency** once per day  * * *  **Effect** Reroll the triggering Strike with a +1 status bonus.
 If you hit, attempt a DC 15 Flat check; on a failure, your weapon gains the broken condition (if your weapon is already broken, it's destroyed).
   If you're at least 14th level, this flat check is DC 10 Flat check.
 If you're at least 17th level, this flat check is DC 5 Flat check."
 powerTitle1:
 actionEconomy1:
 type1: